-After my middle child was born I worked full time in a counseling center.
+After my middle child was born, I worked full-time in a counseling center.
 I was very lucky to have a private space and a nursing-friendly work environment.
-I was dedicated to breastfeeding so I spent time between sessions attached to my pump, writing client notes and making phone calls.
-It wasn’t always easy and it took a little getting used to, but after a few months I was a pumping pro.
+I was dedicated to breastfeeding, so I spent time between sessions attached to my pump, writing client notes and making phone calls.
+It wasn’t always easy and it took a little getting used to, but after a few months, I was a pumping pro.

 For those of you who may be facing a return to work soon, I thought I’d share some tips that I found helpful.
 I hope they’re helpful for you, too.

-Stay Hydrated- The importance of drinking enough water while breastfeeding can’t be overstated.
+It’s important to stay hydrated.
+The importance of drinking enough water while breastfeeding can’t be overstated.
 It makes pumping much, much easier and more productive.
 Splurge on a fun reusable water bottle and fill ‘er up!

-Visualize Your Baby- I always found it helpful to visualize my baby while pumping.
+It can help to visualize your baby.
+I always found it helpful to visualize my baby while pumping.
 Not only did it remind me why I was doing what I was doing, it helped me relax.
 Look through a baby photo album or watch videos on your phone or computer…whatever works!